Dipesh038/Parallex-Effect/README.md

 # Parallex-Effect

-This project is related to the parallex effect which is beginner friendly
+This project is related to the parallax effect which is beginner friendly